dportik/SuperCRUNCH/docs/Analysis_Overview.md

 + For locus abbreviations, the sequence record label is split by spaces, stripped of punctuation, and converted to uppercase.
 Each resulting component is checked to see if it is identical to an included locus abbreviation.
 If so, a match is found.

++ For locus labels, the sequence record label is converted to uppercase (punctuation is left intact).
+The line is then checked to see if contains an included locus label.
+If so, a match is found.

+**Example of locus abbreviation search:**

-> If the locus file contains:
+If the locus file contains:

-> `CMOS	cmos;c-mos	oocyte maturation factor`
+`CMOS	cmos;c-mos	oocyte maturation factor`

-> The abbreviations will include:
+The abbreviations will include:

 ```
 CMOS
 C-MOS
 ```

-> Notice the search terms are converted to uppercase
+Notice the search terms are converted to uppercase

-> If the sequence record contains the following label:
+If the sequence record contains the following label:

-> `>JX838886.1 Acanthocercus annectens voucher CAS 227508; oocyte maturation factor (CMOS) gene, partial cds`
+`>JX838886.1 Acanthocercus annectens voucher CAS 227508; oocyte maturation factor (CMOS) gene, partial cds`

-> Then it will result in the following components:
+Then it will result in the following components:

 ```
 >JX838886.1